Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 A German school opens additional classes just for Ukrainian children

-The Waldorf elementary school in Chemnitz, Germany, has welcomed so many refugee children that it decided to create two new classes just for the Ukrainian students.
+The Waldorf elementary school in Chemnitz, Germany, welcomed so many refugee children that it decided to create two new classes just for the Ukrainian students.
 They still share activities and meals with their German classmates, but this allows them to learn under Ukrainian teachers and stay close to their community.

 “We wanted the children to be able to quickly enter into a certain normality, to feel welcome here in this foreign country,” the director of the school said in a video.
 In doing so, they’re showing kids that acts of kindness can make the world a better place.